 Some other researchers have also discussed the importance of the context in terminological studies.
 Dubuc and Lauriston (1997) put the emphasis on the role of context inasmuch as the existence of a term is conditioned by its function in the context.
 They describe that “in order for a term to exist, it must not only have a recognizable form that is lexicalized to at least some minimal extent, but it must also belong specifically to or be closely associated with (classified in) some field of application.
 Contexts are important to terminology with respect to the relationship of a term with its field of application” .

 A universal feature of information systems (what the receiver is expected to do) is made up of: the communication, the background and pre-programmed responses of the recipient, and the situation (We call these last two the internal and external contexts.).
 “Edward T. Hall”

 Context plays an important role in disambiguation of meanings and comprehension of the precise meaning of words.
 In the area of applied linguistics, understanding the context is an important task.
 Faber and León-Araúz (2016) believe that “specialized knowledge units or terms acquire their meaning in context” .

-Through this approach to context the precise link between terms and the contextual functions of them can be fully understood.
-This leads to better perception of dynamicity of terminological units wherein a detailed understanding of how variations actually happen is of the highest importance.
+Through this approach to context, the precise link between terms and the contextual functions of them can be fully understood.
+This leads to the better perception of dynamicity of terminological units wherein a detailed understanding of how variations actually happen is of the highest importance.
 It also leads to a better understanding of the diachronic evolutions of terms, comparing the use of variations and their diversity for certain concepts that goes beyond the mere identification of terms.